 Did you know?

-Our Long Term Disability and the Workers’ Compensation Plans are administered through the University’s Office of Risk Management
+Our Workers’ Compensation Plan is administered through the University’s Office of Risk Management

 .
-Should you have questions about long term disability or workers’ compensation, you can contact Gwen Hatcher in the Office of Risk Management at 258-1192.
+Should you have questions about workers’ compensation, you can contact Gwen Hatcher in the Office of Risk Management at 258-1192.
 A member of the Benefits Team can also assist you.

 You can count on support from knowledgeable and responsive HR staff when you have a benefits question or problem.
 Just call or e-mail us.
 We’re here to help!